Resources

 Kentucky Office of Emergency Management Business Support Hotline

-The Kentucky Office of Emergency Management has a hotline to support businesses impacted by floods.
+The Kentucky Office of Emergency Management has a hotline to support businesses impacted by storms.
 Call (502) 607-6811 or email kybusinesseoc@ky-em.org.

 Kentucky Disaster Recovery Program